cardano-foundation/CIPs/CIP-0035/README.md

 ### Implementing and releasing changes

 This CIP does not cover the process of implementing changes.
-As usual, the CIP process covers the design phase, and it is up to the implementor to ensure that their proposal is implemented, which may require additional work to meet the requirements of the maintainers of the Cardano code repositories (testing, implementation quality, approach), and so on.
+As usual, the CIP process covers the design phase, and it is up to the implementer to ensure that their proposal is implemented, which may require additional work to meet the requirements of the maintainers of the Cardano code repositories (testing, implementation quality, approach), and so on.

 Changes can be released after their CIPs have reached Active status.
 Different changes will require different releases as described in "Types of release".